niemasd/How-to-Teach-Online/teach_online/academic_integrity.md

 if two students have suspiciously similar exams, they may have cheated on the exam
 (e.g. collaboration, or one student copying from the other).
+For open-ended questions that require free form (e.g. essay) responses, detecting exam similarity is easy: just use a service like [Turnitin](https://www.turnitin.com/): overly identical sentence structure and word choice is a strong indicator of cheating.

+However, what about exams with multiple choice, short answer, numerical, etc. questions?
-However, as a pedantic Computer Scientist,
+As a pedantic Computer Scientist,
 I will pose a question that *sounds* simple but is actually deceptively complex: how exactly do we define exam "similarity"?